 Today on Lauren on Location I’m sharing a wonderful guest post by my friend Christy Swagerty of What Up, SWAGS?!
 Christy and I actually met through the Travel Tuesday blog hop, so it’s only fitting that I share her post today!
 Looking for more Top Things To Do in Paris, France?
 This article is a complete list!

-I started the “One Day in” series with a One Day in: Madrid post a few months back and while I realize 24 hours isn’t very long to spend in a city, I wanted to take the challenge.
+I started the “One Day in” series with a One Day in: Madrid post a few months back and while I realize 24 hours isn’t very long to spend in a city (48 hours in Paris may be more ideal), I wanted to take the challenge.
 If I only had one perfect day to spend in my favorite city, this is how I would do it.
-I wanted to narrow down my favorite breakfast, lunch and dinner spots, my personal must sees and try to capture the magic of Madrid in only one day.
+I wanted to narrow down my favorite breakfast, lunch and dinner spots, my personal must-sees and try to capture the magic of Madrid in only one day.

 Well, I was interested in what other bloggers had to say about their favorite cities and Christy was also up to the challenge!
 Christy is a Paris expert and after 5 years falling head over heels for the City of Love, she even wrote an ebook documenting her time in her beloved city.

 I was really eager to see what she had to say about Paris!
 Although I’ve already been to Paris twice, I’m still not sure I fully experienced it from the view of a Parisian.
-In these big touristy capitals it’s way too easy to get sucked into all the typical tourist traps and miss out on the city’s true charm.
+In these big touristy capitals it’s way too easy to get sucked into all the typical tourist traps and miss out on Paris’s hidden gems and true charm.
 I only wish I had access to this blog post before.
 But hey, I’ll always take an excuse to head back to Paris!
 After reading Christy’s post, I’ll definitely have to!

 Here’s what Christy had to say about her perfect day in Paris!